 Sometimes we discover new music in the most casual way, discovering Allegaeon was one of those times for us.
 We were on Spotify jumping from recommended to recommended until we found this amazing band from Colorado, United States.
 A band that, despite its 11 years of existence, unfortunately in Europe is still not well known... although we hope that it will change soon with their first European tour this year together with Ne Obliviscaris and Virvum.
 Allegaeon is a Modern Melodic Death Metal Band, which has hooked us with their latest album Proponent for Sentience via Metal Blade Records, but also with their great sense of humor.
-We were lucky enough to score some interview time with guitarist Greg Burgess.
+I was lucky enough to score some interview time with guitarist Greg Burgess.
 Here is how the conversation went... you really, really should take a look into it and listen to the tunes, especially for their particular sound and the unique touch of adding classic Spanish flamenco guitars... generating parts of Flametal.

 INTERVIEW